videojs/http-streaming/README.md

 ### Object as Source

-VHS not only accepts a URL as the source, but also has an option to provide a pre-parsed manifest object as the source via a
+VHS not only accepts a URL as the source, but also has the option to provide a pre-parsed manifest object as the source via a
 [data URI](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).
 This can be useful for specific use-cases, e.g., when the manifest has already been